python/cpython/Doc/extending/extending.rst

 The Module's Method Table and Initialization Function
 =====================================================

-I promised to show how :cfunc:`spam_system` is called from Python programs.
+I promised to show how :c:func:`spam_system` is called from Python programs.
 First, we need to list its name and address in a "method table"::

    static PyMethodDef SpamMethods[] = {